Wallage254/crownjobs/replit.md

 # Overview

 CrownOpportunities is a modern UK job board application specifically designed to connect African professionals with job opportunities in the United Kingdom.
 The platform focuses on sectors like construction, healthcare, hospitality, and skilled trades, with particular emphasis on visa sponsorship opportunities.

-Built as a full-stack web application, it features a React frontend with shadcn/ui components, Express.js backend, and PostgreSQL database managed through Drizzle ORM.
+**Current Status**: Successfully converted from Node.js/React to Laravel PHP (August 1, 2025) to be compatible with HostAfrica hosting which only supports PHP.
+The Laravel version maintains all original functionality while adapting to PHP/Laravel architecture patterns.

 # User Preferences